madhukar01/grofers_order_assignment/README.md

 - Order are sorted in increasing order of their max capacity
 - Repeat below until all orders are assigned
     - A vehicle is chosen based on the total weight of orders in the given slot
-        - Choose a vehicle large enough to accommodate all orders
+        - Choose a vehicle large enough to accommodate all orders *(using modified binary search)*
         - If no vehicle can accommodate all orders, choose the largest vehicle available
-    - Orders are filled in the chosen vehicle till we cannot accommodate any more orders
-    - If a vehicle is chosen and If we are not able to accommodate the largest order in that vehicle, we cannot deliver orders
+        - If the chosen vehicle cannot accommodate the largest remaining order, We cannot deliver orders
+    - Orders are filled in chosen vehicle
+    - Repeat until we cannot add any item in the remaining space of current vehicle
+        - Choose the largest order that can be filled in the remaining space *(using modified binary search)*

 - *P.S - Does not provide best solution always*